Immigration Pathways

 Permanent Residency (Green Card)

-A green card (lawful permanent resident status) gives you the right to live and work permanently in the United States.
-There are three main pathways: family-based (sponsored by a U.S. citizen or perma...
+A green card (lawful permanent resident status) is the right to live and work in the United States permanently.
+There are four main pathways: family-based sponsorship by a U.S. citizen or permanent re...

 Read more